orbitalquark/textadept/doc/08_Preferences.md

-It is never recommended to modify the default modules that come with Textadept, even if you just want to change an option in a generic module, modify the buffer settings for a language-specific module, edit file types, or just add a small bit of custom code.
+It is never recommended to modify the default modules that come with Textadept, even if you just want to change an option in a generic module, modify the buffer settings for a language-specific module, edit file types, or add a small bit of custom code.
 Those changes may be overwritten when you upgrade Textadept to a newer version.
 Instead you have two options: load your own module instead of the default one, or run your custom module code after the default module loads.
 To load your own module, simply place it appropriately in *~/.textadept/modules/*.
 To run your module code after a default generic module loads, put your code in *~/.textadept/init.lua*.
 To run your module code after a default language-specific module loads, create a *post_init.lua* Lua script in the appropriate *~/.textadept/modules/* module folder.
+These methods are discussed below.

 ### Generic